 Throughout our time with the Harman Karman Invoke, the speaker’s integrated far-field microphones did a good job of picking up commands from around the room, even with music playing.

 The Harmon Kardon Invoke isn’t the best smart speaker available today, but it’s a strong debut for Microsoft’s Cortana in a good-looking, great-sounding device.
-Skype, Outlook and Office 365 integration will attract Microsoft fans and smart home device control works well, but Invoke doesn’t have quite the quality or flexibility to beat Sonos One.
+Skype, Outlook and Office 365 integration will attract Microsoft fans and smart home device control works well, but Invoke doesn’t have quite the quality or flexibility to beat

 Is there a better alternative?

 There’s also the Siri-enabled Apple HomePod ($350), the range-topping/wallet-draining Google Home Max ($400) and enhanced Amazon Echo Plus ($150).

 How long will it last?

 In recent times, Microsoft has developed a poor reputation for sustaining consumer products and services that don’t turn into instant blockbusters.
 For every Xbox and Surface, there’s a Zune, Groove or Microsoft Band.
 With limited support from other hardware manufacturers and significant competition ahead, Invoke may well be the first and last Cortana-enabled smart speaker.

 If you’re a Microsoft fan and you’re all in on Cortana, you’re going to love the Harman Kardon Invoke.
 Everyone else, check out the competition, or just pick up the